Universal Intermediate Gradient Method for Convex Problems with Inexact Oracle: Universal Intermediate Gradient Method

 \section{Universal Intermediate Gradient Method}

 In this section, we describe a general scheme of Universal Intermediate Gradient Method (UIGM) and prove general convergence rate.
-This scheme is based on two sequences $\alpha_{k,i}$, $B_{k,i}$, $k,i \geq 0$.
-For now, we assume that these sequences satisfy, for all $k,i\geq 0$,
+This scheme is based on two sequences $\alpha_{k}$, $B_{k}$, $k \geq 0$.
+From now on, we assume that these sequences satisfy, for all $k\geq 0$,

-where the sequence $A_k$ is defined by recurrence $A_{k+1} = A_k + \alpha_{k+1,i_k}$ for some $i_k \geq 0$.
+where the sequence $A_k$ is defined by recurrence $A_{k+1} = A_k + \alpha_{k+1}$.
 Particular choice of these two sequences and its consequence for the convergence rate are discussed in the next section.

+For Algorithm 1 we combine Algorithm 2 from \cite{devolder2013intermediate} with Algorithm 1 from \cite{gasnikov2016universal} to get IGM with only one prox-mapping instead two as in \cite{devolder2013intermediate}.
+After that we improve this method by techniques from \cite{nesterov2015universal} to get UIGM with exact prox-mapping.
+Last generalization use Lemma 5.5.1 from \cite{ben-tal2015lectures}.
+As a result we get algorithm that works in wide class of problems, adaptive and don't need to know exact H\"older and Lipschitz constants, uses only one prox-mapping and correctly work with errors of oracle and prox-mapping.

-\begin{theorem} Let $f$ be a convex function with inexact first-order oracle, the dependence $L(\delta_c)$ being given by \eqref{eq_ho}.
+The next theorem gives an upper bound for $A_k F(y_k)$.
+Its proof is an adaptation of the proof of Lemma 1 in \cite{devolder2013intermediate} and Theorem 3 in \cite{nesterov2015universal}. \begin{theorem} Let $f$ be a convex function with inexact first-order oracle, the dependence $L(\delta_c)$ being given by \eqref{eq_ho}.
 Then all iterations of UIGM are well defined and, for all $k \geq 0$ we have

-where $E_k=2\left( \sum \limits_{i=0}^k B_i \right)\delta_u+(2k+1)\delta_{pu}+ A_k\frac{\varepsilon}{2}$,
+where $E_k=2\left( \sum \limits_{j=0}^k B_j \right)\delta_u+(2k+1)\delta_{p}+ A_k\frac{\varepsilon}{2}$,

 \end{theorem} \begin{proof}